crabshank/Cheat-engine-tools/readme.md

 * **enumModuleSymbols()**

-This function returns a Lua table containing:
+This function returns a Lua table of tables containing:

 ```
 [ Address: decimal address of the symbol ]